aws-solutions/video-on-demand-on-aws/README.md

 ## Deployment
 The solution is deployed using a CloudFormation template with a lambda backed custom resource.
 For details on deploying the solution please see the details on the solution home page: [Video on Demand on AWS](https://aws.amazon.com/answers/media-entertainment/video-on-demand-on-aws/)

+## Deployment Update
+Version 4.2.0 introduces new MediaConvert Encoding templates and Presets that leverage the new QVBR support in Elemental MediaConvert (see below).
+To update an existing deployment to use these new setting you can perform a CloudFormation Stack Update with the **QVBR** Parameter set to **true**.

+Please note:
+* The update option is only valid for version 4+ of the solution.
+* The QVBR, Archive Source and Frame Capture Parameters can all be changed by doing a Stack update, the workflow Trigger must be updated manually (see workflow section below).

+> **Please insure you test the new template before updating any production deployments.**

 ## Workflow Configuration
-The workflow configuration is defined as environment variables for the Ingest Validate lambda function which is the first step in the ingest process.
+The workflow configuration is set at deployment and is defined as environment variables for the Ingest Validate lambda function which is the first step in the ingest process.

 #### Environment Variable::
 * **Archive Source:**	If enabled the source video file will be tagged for archiving to glacier and the end of the workflow